 Ereveld Pandu

-Pandu war cemetery, inaugurated on 7 March 1948, is a solemn resting place located within the premise of Pandu public cemetery in Bandung.
-This war cemetery is accessible via a walk through the main entrance of the public cemetery, leading visitors down a 200-meter path to its gate.
-Pandu war cemetery serves as a poignant memorial, commemorating over 4,000 war victims, including civilians from nearby internment camps and military personnel from the Royal Dutch East Indies Army (KNIL).
-The cemetery is not only a testament to those who perished during the Japanese occupation but also the lives lost in the turbulent period following the end of World War II in 1945.
-As visitors pass through the wrought iron gates, they are greeted by a tranquil avenue lined with pine trees, leading to the cemetery’s central monuments.
+Inaugurated on 7 March 1948, Pandu war cemetery is a place of remembrance located within the grounds of Pandu public cemetery in Bandung.
+Visitors can access the site by going through the main entrance of the public cemetery and following a 200-metre path that leads to the war cemetery’s gate.
+Pandu war cemetery commemorates more than 4,000 war victims, including civilians from nearby internment camps and military personnel from the Royal Netherlands East Indies Army (KNIL).
+It stands as a reminder of those who died during the Japanese occupation and the difficult years that followed the end of the Second World War in 1945.
+As visitors pass through the wrought iron gates, they are welcomed by a quiet avenue lined with pine trees, guiding them towards the cemetery’s central monuments.

 Video: How to get to Ereveld Pandu